MARTIMM/pod-render/doc/Render.md

     multi method render ( 'pdf', Str:D $pod-file, Str :$style ) multi method render ( 'md', Str:D $pod-file )

 Render the document given by `$pod-file` to one of the output formats html, pdf or markdown.
 To generate pdf the program `wkhtmltopdf` is used so that program must be installed.
-The style is one of the following styles; pod6 default desert doxy sons-of-obsidian sunburst.
+The style is one of the following styles; pod6, default, desert, doxy, sons-of-obsidian or sunburst.